run-x/opta/config/registry/azurerm/modules/azure-postgres.md

 This module creates a postgres [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) database.
 It is made with the [private link](https://docs.microsoft.com/en-us/azure/postgresql/concepts-data-access-and-security-private-link), ensuring private communication.

+### Backups
+Opta will provision your database with 7 days of [continuous backups](https://docs.microsoft.com/en-us/azure/postgresql/concepts-backup).

 ### Linking

 When linked to a k8s-service, it adds connection credentials to your container's environment variables as: